 - Routine, uncomplicated removal of a single wisdom tooth can usually be done in your dentist’s surgery, using a local anaesthetic.

 - Less routine removal may require the use of a sedative combined with a local anaesthetic.
-Certain dentists are qualified to undertake this procedure in their surgery.
+Certain dentists are qualified to use sedation in their surgery.

 - Complicated surgery, or the removal of a number of wisdom teeth, may require a general anaesthetic.
 This must be done in a fully equipped operating theatre, with an appropriately qualified surgeon, anaesthetist and theatre staff.

-- dry socket – a painful condition that occurs more often with tooth extractions in the lower jaw and in people who smoke.
-With dry socket, no blood clot forms (or it is washed away by rinsing too early) and the normal healing process is prevented.
+- Dry socket.
+This is a painful condition that occurs more often with tooth extractions in the lower jaw and in people who smoke.
+With dry socket, no blood clot forms (or it is washed away by rinsing too early) and the normal healing process is prevented

 - Avoid smoking, which promotes bleeding and slows healing.

 - Avoid alcohol as this can promote postoperative bleeding.